Is Bluetooth Keyboard The Same As A Wireless Keyboard?

 How do you do accents on a Bluetooth keyboard?
 (Solved)

-This feature just adds to the argument that if you need to switch devices frequently, a Bluetooth keyboard is probably the preferable option.
-It connects to any device with ease, and you won’t have to worry about losing the dongle or damaging your USB port.
+This durability feature strengthens the case for Bluetooth keyboards, especially if you frequently switch between devices.
+They connect effortlessly to any compatible gadget, and you won’t have to fret about misplacing the dongle or damaging your USB port.

 Conclusion